EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 Key takeaways:

-• The EUDR bans deforestation-linked cattle, soy, palm oil, wood, cocoa, coffee, and rubber from the EU market after December 2025.
+• The EUDR bans deforestation-linked cattle, soy, palm oil, wood, cocoa, coffee, and rubber from the EU market after Dec 2025, however the EU Parliament has proposed a one-year delay that is not legally binding yet.

 • Operators must trace supply chains to the plot level, assess deforestation and legality risks, and submit Due Diligence Statements for each shipment.